 Follow us on Twitter: @BaylorUMedia

-WACO, Texas (May 26, 2016) -- Baylor University conferred degrees on more than 2500 graduates during spring commencement exercises May 13-14 in the Ferrell Center on the Baylor campus.
+WACO, Texas (Jan.
+10, 2018) -- Baylor University conferred degrees on 863 graduates during fall commencement exercises Dec.
+16 in the Ferrell Center on the Baylor campus.

 ABOUT BAYLOR UNIVERSITY

-Baylor University is a private Christian university and a nationally ranked research institution, characterized as having "high research activity" by the Carnegie Foundation for the Advancement of Teaching.
-The university provides a vibrant campus community for approximately 15,000 students by blending interdisciplinary research with an international reputation for educational excellence and a faculty commitment to teaching and scholarship.
-Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating university in Texas.
+Baylor University is a private Christian university and a nationally ranked research institution.
+The University provides a vibrant campus community for more than 17,000 students by blending interdisciplinary research with an international reputation for educational excellence and a faculty commitment to teaching and scholarship.
+Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating University in Texas.
 Located in Waco, Baylor welcomes students from all 50 states and more than 80 countries to study a broad range of degrees among its 12 nationally recognized academic divisions.
-Baylor sponsors 19 varsity athletic teams and is a founding member of the Big 12 Conference.